Luonnontila/Freshwater---Chemical-oxygen-demand-in-lakes/README.md

 - **script**: Contains the necessary code determining the functions used in different parts of pipeline.
   - **Functions**: Contains the function scripts used in the pipeline
     - **Vesla_functions_COD.r**: An R-file containing the script of all functions needed to execute the analysis pipeline.
 - **_targets**: Contains objects produced and used by the **targets** package (NOTE!
-Objects produced are not committed to this repository, but will be produced by the pipeline if run).
+Objects produced in the pipeline are not committed to this repository, but will be produced locally if run).

-Full structure and files in the repository:
+Hierarchical folder structure and files in the repository:
 ```
 +-- data
 |   \-- Otantalista_SV7_humuspitoisuus_jarvet_vesimuodostumat.csv